drexler-virus-epidemiology/group-documentation/docs/useful-software/snakemake.md

     1. nextflow, snakemake, bioqueue, Bpipe, clusterflow, Clyc, bigdatascript
     2. share advantages with the second class
     3. add readability
-        1. DLS provides statments and declarations that specifies model central components
+        1. DLS provides statements and declarations that specifies model central components
     4. SNAKEMAKE DSL is written in python, therefore access to the full power of the underling programming language is maintained
 4. Declarative-way workflows
     1. POPPER